-A. Details of long-term loans as of 31 December 2022 and 2021 are as follows:
+A. Details of long-term loans as of 31 December 2023 and 31 December are as follows:

-31 December Creditor 2022 Rate (%) Repayment period and methods Bank of Taiwan (Secured) \$269,418 1.470% The term of the loan is 10 years and it could be appropriated separately.
-The loan is not a revolving loan.
-The grace period starts on the first drawdown date until the expiration of 3 years, during which time the interest is repaid monthly.
-The principals are repaid in 84 installments from the fourth year with each month as one installment.
-The loan shall be repaid equally by installments and repay the principal on the 15th day of each month.
-Bank of Taiwan (Secured) 240,000 1.43% Interests are paid monthly from 2 September 2020 through 7 December 2032.
-Principals are paid in 144 installments.
+31 December

+Creditor 2023 Rate (%) Repayment period and methods

+Bank of Taiwan \$255,857 1.595% The term of the loan is 10 years, and it

+(Secured) could be appropriated separately.
+The

+loan is not a revolving loan.
+The grace

+period starts on the first drawdown date

+until the expiration of 3 years, during

+which time the interest is repaid monthly.

+The principals are repaid in 84

+installments from the fourth year with

+each month as one installment.
+The loan

+shall be repaid equally by installments

+and repay the principal on the 15th day of

+each month.

+Bank of Taiwan 216,000 1.739% Interests are paid monthly from 2

+(Secured) September 2020 through 7 December

+2032.
+Principals are paid in 144

+D 1 CT ' 214 422 1.5050/ installments.

+Bank of Taiwan 214,433 1.595% The term of the loan is 10 years, and it

+(Secured) could be appropriated separately.
+The

+loan is not a revolving loan.
+The grace

+period starts on the first drawdown date until the expiration of 3 years, during

+which time the interest is repaid monthly.

+The principals are repaid in 84

+installments from the fourth year with

+each month as one installment.
+The loan

+shall be repaid equally by installments

+and repay the principal on the 15th day of

+each month.